w-smith/express-passport/readme.md

 The first argument is the same as for the signup strategy - we ask passport to recognize the fields `email` and `password` and to pass the request to the callback function.

-For this strategy, we will search for a user document using the email received in the request, then if a user is found, we will try to compare the hashed password stored in the database to the one received in the request params.
-If they are equal, the the user is authenticated; if not, then the password is wrong.
+For this strategy, we will search for a user document using the email received in the request.
+If a user is found, we will try to compare the hashed password stored in the database to the one received in the request params.
+If they are equal, then the user is authenticated; if not, then the password is wrong.

 Inside `config/passport.js` let's add this code: